 On https://lms.asknlearn.com/FHSS/login.aspx, click on ‘Login as Parents’.
 The User ID is the student’s birth certificate number.
 The default password is parents.
 If parents encounter any issues, please call the AsknLearn helpdesk at +65 6777 9661 from Mondays to Fridays, 7.30 am to 9.00 pm.

 16. What are the Direct School Admission-Secondary (DSA-Sec) areas?

 For the 2018 DSA-Sec Exercise, we are inviting applications based on the focus areas of our ALP – STEM (Science, Technology, Engineering and Mathematics), and LLP – CYL (Community and Youth Leadership).

 Prospective 2019 Secondary 1 students who possess passion and aptitude for Science, or possess leadership qualities and aptitude for Badminton, Table Tennis and/or Tchoukball may apply.
-Please visit this page again in May 2018 for updates on the 2018 DSA-Sec Exercise.
+Please visit our website again in May 2018 for updates on the 2018 DSA-Sec Exercise.

 17. What is the Primary School Leaving Examination (PSLE) aggregate range of students admitted?